AdobeDocs/campaign-classic.en/help/integrations/using/configuring-the-integration.md

    To learn how to configure replication, refer to Adobe Experience Manager [documentation](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/replication.html).

-1. Install the integration **FeaturePack** on your authoring instance then replicate the installation on your publishing instance.
-(For AEM versions 5.6.1 and 6.0 only).

-   To learn how to install FeaturePack, refer to Adobe Experience Manager [documentation](https://helpx.adobe.com/experience-manager/aem-previous-versions.html).

 1. Connect Adobe Experience Manager to Adobe Campaign by configuring a dedicated **Cloud Service**.

    To learn how to connect both solutions via Cloud Services, refer to Adobe Experience Manager [documentation](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/campaignonpremise.html#ConfiguringAdobeExperienceManager) .